 - Invest in good quality boots, with soles that are stitched and/or cemented to the upper.
 There is an ultra-comprehensive guide to buying hiking boots here on ProfessionalCamping.com.

 - Inspect your boots before each trek, especially if you haven’t worn them for some time.
 For more useful tips on caring for and storing footwear, see this post from Hiking Dude.

 - Whenever practical take a second lighter pair of shoes on longer treks, even just a pair of sneakers.
 Hiking Dude advises to take hiking sandals as a camp shoe and for water crossings – I second that!!

-- Early in my travels, just as Cheryl Strayed did, I over packed with every item recommended to me.
-10 years later my peg-less clothesline is still sealed in its packaging, but that role of electrical tape is long gone.
+- Early in my travels, just as Cheryl Strayed did, I overpacked with every item recommended to me.
+10 years later my peg-less clothesline is still sealed in its packaging, but that role of electrical tape is all used up.
 Take the electrical tape, and keep it in your daypack, not just in your main luggage.